MeKo-Christian/mail-reflector/README.md

 ## 🚀 Features

-- Checks an IMAP inbox for messages from a configured address
+- Checks an IMAP inbox for unread messages from a configured address
 - Forwards matching messages via SMTP
 - Preserves:
   - Subject